Henry Burchard Fine: Life and career

 relationship resumed, beginning a close and consequential lifelong friendship.

 After McCosh’s retirement in 1888, the College of New Jersey’s new President, Francis Landey Patton, was satisfied to preside over what he called "the best country club" in the country.
 However, the young faculty whom McCosh had nurtured, including Fine, and their allies on the Board of Trustees grew restive and pushed him out in favor of Wilson in 1902.
 Wilson quickly chose Fine to be his right-hand man as the Dean of the College.
 They set about transforming Princeton by raising academic standards, revising the curriculum, and replacing several senior faculty members.
-Wilson also convinced the Trustees to hire 50 new young faculty members he called ‘preceptors’.
+Wilson convinced the Trustees to hire 50 new young faculty members he called ‘preceptors’.
 The addition of this large number of young, enthusiastic junior faculty had a significant impact on the quality, focus and seriousness of Princeton at both the undergraduate and graduate school levels.

-Because Wilson lacked interest in science and mathematics, he delegated the preceptor appointments to Fine, giving him the opportunity to transform Princeton’s programs in those fields.
+Because Wilson lacked interest in science and mathematics, he delegated the preceptor appointments to Fine, giving him the opportunity to transform Princeton's programs in those fields.
 Fine had an extraordinary ability to identify talented individuals in these fields and a commitment to promoting their careers.
 His initial preceptorial appointments all went on to become respected mathematicians and when some vacancies developed, he replaced them with similar young talent.
 He also recruited established American and European mathematicians.
 By 1911, Princeton’s Department of Mathematics ranked as one of the top three in America and had become the home of the prestigious Annals of Mathematics.